 - This method requires highly flammable substances, therefore it's a dangerous method

 - It can cause fire, injuries, and even death

 - Some amounts of toxic chemicals will inevitably stay in the CBD extract which can be very harmful

 - Higher temperatures risk destroying some important compounds of the plant

-If you are planning to make a real business out of it, which you surely can - given the increasing CBD popularity, then CO2 Extraction could be the best.
+If you are planning to make a real business out of it, which you surely can - given the increasing CBD popularity, then CO2 extraction method could be the best.
 But, be prepared for big investments in technology of production and professional workforce.

+product.
 What we know for sure, the Rick-guy invention should be avoided, given its lack of safety.

-Better safe than sorry!
+Better safe than sorry.